STERNUM ANATOMY

 Xiphoid process of sternum showing the smallest and most inferior part of the sternum, initially cartilaginous and ossifying with age

-Xiphoid Process of the Sternum, Sourced from the app 3D OSTEOLOGY
+Xiphoid Process of the Sternum, Preview from the app.
+Licensed under CC BY-NC-ND 4.0.
+Sourced from 3D OSTEOLOGY.

 • Smallest and most variable part of the sternum